Sweat-Foundation/sweat-claim/README.md

 ## Evaporating

 A contract user is expected to claim their $SWEAT regularly.
-The time frame for lossless claiming is defined in `burn_period` property of the Contract.
-If a user doesn't claim their $SWEAT within the defined time frame, their balance starts to _evaporate_ with linear speed which is calculated as:
+The time frame for lossless claiming is defined in the burn_period property of the contract.
+If a user doesn't claim their $SWEAT within the defined time frame, their balance starts to diminish at a linear rate, which is calculated as:

 ```
 burn_rate = balance / burn_period
 ```

-I.e. if a user has 1 $SWEAT, it will be available for claim during `burn_period` and then it will start to evaporate, and will finally turn to 0 after `2 * burn_period`.
+I.e., if a user has 1 $SWEAT, it will be available for claim during the burn_period, and then it will start to evaporate, finally reaching 0 after 2 * burn_period.

 ![evaporating.png](doc/evaporating.png)

-Each balance top up resets the evaporating timer, but doesn't cancel it.
-The next figure shows how the balance changes after each top up during claimable period and after evaporating starts.
+Each balance top-up resets the evaporating timer but doesn't cancel it.
+The next figure shows how the balance changes after each top-up during the claimable period and after evaporating starts.
 Note that before evaporating starts, the balance increases in steps.
-But once evaporating starts, the balance decreases before each top up, and the speed of balance growth decreases as well.
+However, once evaporating starts, the balance decreases before each top-up, and the speed of balance growth decreases as well.

 ![evaporating_continuous.png](doc/evaporating_continuous.png)

-Once the used claims their $SWEAT, the balance is reset to 0 and the evaporating timer is reset as well.
+Once the user claims their $SWEAT, the balance is reset to 0, and the evaporating timer is reset as well.

 ![evaporating_with_claim.png](doc/evaporating_with_claim.png)